Reconstructing Faith Around the Life and Love of Jesus.

 This is also about remembering who we are.
 C.S.
 Lewis believed that human beings are made to become, in his words, "little Christs," lives shaped by love rather than fear.
 That vision of human dignity and divine possibility is at the center of everything we explore here.

-We examine five of the most common questions people bring when their faith begins to feel strained:
+We examine five of the most common questions people bring when their faith begins to feel strained.
+We call these The Big Questions:

 If you are questioning, rebuilding, or simply trying to stay in conversation with someone you love who is struggling with faith, you are not alone here.
 The goal is not just common ground.
-It is higher ground, where honesty and love can hold together, and where faith looks more like Jesus.
+It is higher ground, where honesty and love can hold together in the midst of the differing theology viewpoints.

 Recover Christianity: Rethinking Faith Without Throwing It Away

-The stories we tell about God shape everything, our sense of safety, our relationships, our mental health, even our capacity for joy.
-The evangelical theologian A.W.
-Tozer wrote in The Knowledge of the Holy that "what comes into our minds when we think about God is the most important thing about us."
-He believed you could predict the future of a person, a church, or even a society from that single question.
+The theologian A.W.
+Tozer wrote that "what comes into our minds when we think about God is the most important thing about us."
 Albert Einstein asked something similar from a different direction: "Is the universe a friendly place?"
 The way we answer that question shapes not just what we believe, but how we experience being alive.

-For many of us, the God we were handed felt more like a cosmic scorekeeper than a loving Father, a Zeus-like figure ready to punish anyone who got their theology wrong.
+For many of us, the God we were handed growing up felt more like a cosmic scorekeeper than a loving Father.
 Yet the phrase "do not fear" appears over 300 times in scripture.
 That's worth sitting with.
 If the primary posture God invites us into is trust rather than terror, something may have gotten lost along the way.

 At Recover Christianity, we want to set a table for honest, respectful conversation.
-Some of what we explore will feel new, but much of it was simply what earlier Christians believed before certain doctrines hardened into fear.
-Our hope is not to pull anyone away from their faith but to help families find enough common ground to stay in conversation with each other.
+Some of what we explore will feel new, but much of it is simply what earlier Christians believed before certain doctrines hardened into narratives built more on fear than on love.
+Our hope is not to pull anyone away from their faith, but to help families find enough common ground to keep talking to each other.

-No one has a backstage pass to the afterlife, including us.
-We hold our perspectives with humility, not certainty.
-And we believe that people can land in very different places theologically and still call themselves Christians, and still love each other well.
+None of us has a backstage pass to the afterlife, and we hold our perspectives with humility rather than certainty.
+People can land in very different places theologically and still call themselves Christians.
+There is no need to abandon a faith centered on the life and love of Jesus simply because some of the harder questions remain open.

 Let’s start by tackling THE BIG QUESTIONS making people reconsider Christianity.
 Then, we’ll share why we believe Christianity is still worth holding onto.